- Ph.D., Electrical Engineering, Princeton University

 - B.Tech, Electronics and Communication, Indian Institute of Technology, Madras

-Karthik Vasanth is vice president and general manager over data converters at Texas Instruments (TI), which develops innovative products and solutions for the building automation; communications infrastructure; aerospace, avionics and defense; medical imaging and personal healthcare; industrial; and automotive markets.
+Karthik Vasanth is vice president and general manager over data converters and clocks at Texas Instruments (TI), which develops innovative products and solutions for the building automation; communications infrastructure; aerospace, avionics and defense; medical imaging and personal healthcare; industrial; and automotive markets.

 Prior to his current role, Vasanth managed Medical, High Reliability and Sensing (MHRS).